vmware/dod-compliance-and-automation/content/en/docs/Tutorials/vSphere/remediate8.md

 {{< /tabpane >}}

 ## Remediating vCenter (Appliance Controls)
-To remediate vCenter we have provided an Ansible playbook that will target a single vCenter server appliance over SSH and configure any non-compliant controls.
+To remediate vCenter an Ansible playbook has been provided that will target a single vCenter server appliance over SSH and configure any non-compliant controls.

 ### Update the default shell for root
 The default shell for root must be changed to `/bin/bash` before running.
 The appliance shell causes issues with some controls running.